yliqi2/pokedex/README.md

 - **[Flutter](https://flutter.dev/)**: An open-source mobile application development framework created by Google.
 It uses the Dart programming language to build native apps for iOS and Android with a single codebase.
 - **[Dart](https://dart.dev/)**: A programming language developed by Google, used to write mobile, web, and server applications.
 It is the base language on which Flutter runs.
-- **[http](https://pub.dev/packages/http)**: A Dart package used to make HTTP requests.
-It allows making network requests, such as those used to fetch data from the PokéAPI in this project.
-- **[shared_preferences](https://pub.dev/packages/shared_preferences)**: A Flutter plugin for reading and writing simple key-value pairs.
-It is used to store favorite Pokémon locally.
 - **[flutter_local_notifications](https://pub.dev/packages/flutter_local_notifications)**: A Flutter plugin for displaying local notifications.

 ### Dependencies